tkeer/flattable/readme.md

 Introduction
 ----------

-Storage is cheap these days, performance isn't.
+Do you currenlty have de-normalized tables in your laravel application, or planning to have one, this package can help you keep your denormalized tables synced with source tables.

-If you want to trade performance at the cost of storage, this package can help you.
+With flattable, you can combine multiple tables into one big table and improve performance by:

-It allows you to combine multiple tables into one big table, so that you can avoid slow sub queries and joins in your database queries.
+Minimizing the need for joins and subqueries, precomputing aggregate values, that is, computing them at data modification time, rather than at select time

 <p>